 Buffy: Go mock yourself.

 "Bargaining".
-There is absolutely no uncertainty what the demon talking about.
+There is absolutely no uncertainty what the demon is talking about.
 Warning: it's disturbing.

 Demon: Now let tell you something children.
 We're not gonna fight you.
 We're just gonna hold you down and enjoy ourselves for a few hours.
 You might even live through it.
 Except that certain of my boys have anatomical incompatibilities that tend to tear up little girls.
 So who wants to go first?